 You can’t become a talented cook if the ingredients available to you are always potatoes, salt, water and a pan; you need many more ingredients to practice cooking with, more appliances to master and more spices to enrich your cooking.

-You can’t become an Olympic gold medalist in swimming if you only practice in a ten feet long swimming pool wearing armour.
+You can’t become an Olympic gold medalist in swimming if you only practice in a ten feet long swimming pool wearing armor.
 I think you get my gist.

 Thus, talent dictates that we acquire the best possible equipment available for our expertise.
 This way, we accelerate the process of creating talent.